 The 36 Streets of Hanoi’s Old Quarters

-No one is sure where the name 36 Streets came from when referring to the Old Quarters as the area has more than 36 Streets.
-Some historians believe that the name 36 Streets came from the 15th Century when the area had 36 guilds or crafts sold in the area.
+No one is sure where the name 36 Streets came from when referring to the Old Quarters, as the area has more than 36 Streets.
+Some historians believe that the name 36 Streets came from the 15th Century when the area had 36 guilds or crafts sold.

-A majority of the streets in Hanoi’s Old Quarters start with the word Hang, which means merchandise or shop in Vietnamese.
-So you have Hang Gai Street, which means the silk street, Hang Bac Street, which means Silver Street, etc. The street’s names tell of the ancient and even present-day trades and crafts still taking place on the streets.
+Most of the streets in Hanoi’s Old Quarters start with the word Hang, which means merchandise or shop in Vietnamese.
+So you have Hang Gai Street, which means silk street, Hang Bac Street, which means Silver Street, etc. The street’s names tell of the ancient and even present-day trades and crafts on the streets.
 The walk along these streets is a walk in history.

 Major Old Quarter Streets and their meanings

 - Hang Bac Street – The Silver Street – Hang Bac is one of the oldest streets dating back to the 13th Century.
 The street was known to manufacture silver during the time of King Le Thanh Tong.
 Since the 18th century, the street has also produced silver, made jewelry, and filled with money changers.
-Even today, the street still has many shops selling silver, gold, and exchanging money.
+The street still has many shops selling silver and gold and exchanging money.

 - Hang Be Street – The Raft Street – In the 19th Century, Hang Be street was where the craftsmen would make bamboo rafts.
 Each raft would consist of 12 to 15 bamboo poles that were tied together.

 - Hang Dao Street – Pink Blossom Street – Hang Dao Street is the main street in the Old Quarters that runs from north to south; this street helps divide the Old Quarters in half.
-The Dao is the small pink blossoms that are very popular during the Tet or Lunar New Year time in Vietnam.
+The Dao is the small pink blossoms that are very popular during Vietnam’s Tet or Lunar New Year.
 In the past, the street was the center of silk production.

-- Hang Mam Street – Fish Sauce Street – Fish Sauce or Nuoc Man is an ingredient used in Vietnamese food.
-In the past, the street used to sell fish sauce, but since the 1940’s the street has been selling stone etchings, tombstones, and coffins.
+- Hang Mam Street – Fish Sauce Street – Fish Sauce or Nuoc Man is an ingredient in Vietnamese food.
+In the past, the street used to sell fish sauce, but since the 1940s, the street has been selling stone etchings, tombstones, and coffins.

-- Ma May Street – Ancestor Worship and Joss Sticks Street – Hang Ma and Hang May use to be two streets Hang Ma sold ancestor worship items.
+- Ma May Street – Ancestor Worship and Joss Sticks Street – Hang Ma and Hang May used to be two streets Hang Ma sold ancestor worship items.
 Today you can see people burning paper and other things on the side of the road to send up to their ancestors.
-Hang May sold the Buddhist joss sticks which are found in the temples.
-Since the end of the 20th Century, it was turned into one street called Ma May Street.
+Hang May sold the Buddhist joss sticks found in the temples.
+Since the end of the 20th Century, it has been turned into one street called Ma May Street.

-- Hang Thiec Street – Tin Street – This street used to be the producer of things made out of tin material such as the tin molds to make the Vietnamese conical hats, candlesticks, oil lamps, and even opium boxes.
+- Hang Thiec Street – Tin Street – This street produced tin material, such as tin molds, to make Vietnamese conical hats, candlesticks, oil lamps, and even opium boxes.

-- Hang Thung Street – The Barrell Street – In previous years, this street, manufactured barrels to put the Fish Sauce in.
+- Hang Thung Street – Barrell Street – In previous years, this street manufactured barrels to put the Fish Sauce in.

 List of Old Quarter Streets and their English meanings